SecureAIAutonomyLab/vuln-decompiled-summarization/README.md

 # Enhancing Reverse Engineering: Investigating and Benchmarking Large Language Models for Vulnerability Analysis in Decompiled Binaries

-This repository contains the QA4BinVul dataset, source code, and experimental results of the paper Enhancing Reverse Engineering: Investigating and Benchmarking Large Language Models for Vulnerability Analysis in Decompiled Binaries.
+This repository contains the DeBinVul dataset, source code, and experimental results of the paper Enhancing Reverse Engineering: Investigating and Benchmarking Large Language Models for Vulnerability Analysis in Decompiled Binaries.

-## QA4BinVul Dataset
+## DeBinVul Dataset

-The dataset is a compressed CSV file stored as `QA4BinVul.zip`.
+The dataset is a compressed CSV file stored as `DeBinVul.zip`.

 ## Other Repository Contents